Bug report #17185

 I canot reproduce the first step in master: importing the table from a shapefile creates the sequence (nextval correctly) also from DB manager

-#25 Updated by Alessandro Pasotti over 6 years ago
+#25 Updated by Alessandro Pasotti about 7 years ago

 • Status changed from Feedback to Closed